Counselor Resource Page

 001611.
 Our financial aid office will be putting together financial aid award packages soon after our February 1st priority filing date.
 Students should check their MyUH portal and UH email accounts to get an update on their financial aid award package, or they can call our friendly financial aid staff at (808) 932-7449.

-- Chancellor’s Scholarship - Do you know of a high achieving Hawaiʻi high school senior deserving of our Chancellor’s Scholarship?
+- UH Hilo Chancellor’s Scholarship - Do you know of a high achieving Hawaiʻi high school senior deserving of our Chancellor’s Scholarship?
 Please encourage them to apply by March 1st!
 The application is open to students accepted by UH Hilo, graduating from a Hawaiʻi high school and a bona fide resident of Hawaiʻi, who demonstrate leadership and/or community service, with a GPA of 3.5 or better, and a 1800 old SAT (reading, writing, math), or 1280 new SAT (EBRW - Evidence Based Reading and Writing), or a composite score of 27 on the ACT.
 Check out the recipients of our 2017 Chancellor Scholars!

 - UH System Common Scholarship - The UH System Common Scholarship Application is a single application form that students can use to apply for both UH Hilo and UH scholarships; applications are due March 1st.